 Citizen Eco-Drive Promaster Nighthawk Dual Time Watch

 As Citizen’s series of professional-grade sports watches, the Eco-Drive Promaster Nighthawk is equipped with functionality and rugged construction for taking on adventures in the air; land; and sea.

 And here, we have a watch from the series, something for pilots in a sleek design with fine details on its black dial together with stainless steel and scratch-resistant mineral crystal, the Citizen Eco-Drive Promaster Nighthawk Dual Time Watch.

 Looking into its solar-powered feature, this Japanese quartz watch has 6 months of power reserve.

 It has the essential features for a pilot, such as the pilot’s slide rule inner chapter ring that’s operated by the crown at the 8 o’clock position and dual time display.
 And for checking the date is its date display at the 3 o’clock position.
-These features and design landed this watch on our list of best pilots watches.
+These features and design landed this watch on our list of best pilot watches.

 It’s designed to cater to pilots, but it also has 200-meter water resistance good for the sea.
 See the full line of Citizen Eco-Drive Promaster Watches Here

 Seiko Solar Stainless Steel Chronograph Diver’s Watch

-We also have something here for divers, the handsome Seiko Solar Stainless Steel Chronograph Diver’s Watch that makes an excellent timepiece for underwater adventures and at the same time, also makes a nice accessory to match with casual attire or even with a suit.
+We also have something here for divers, the handsome Seiko Solar Stainless Steel Chronograph Diver’s Watch makes an excellent timepiece for underwater adventures and at the same time, also makes a nice accessory to match with casual attire or even with a suit.

 As a solar-powered diver’s watch, this watch won’t disappoint with its 6-month power reserve and excellent features for diving.

 This quintessential diver’s watch is equipped with 200-meter water resistance along with other necessary features to back it up.
 Its screw-down crown and screw-down case back reinforces its water resistance.
 And for accurately keeping track of time underwater, it has a unidirectional rotating bezel with a luminous pip at the 60-minute mark and large luminous hands and markers.